jdansb/jdansb.github.io/README.md

 ### Current projects:
 - [Econophysics](https://github.com/jdansb/Econophysics): I am writing study notes on econophysics, with a particular focus on wealth distribution.
 A PDF version in Portuguese is available [here](https://github.com/jdansb/Econophysics/blob/main/files/Tese.pdf).
+- [The Quantum Foundations Project](https://jdansb.github.io/The-Quantum-Foundations-Project/): Study notes in which I aim to discuss the foundations of quantum mechanics and their potential interpretation, starting with a basic review.

 ### Completed projects:
 -  [Ecology Wiki](https://fiscomp.if.ufrgs.br/index.php/Ecologia) - My master's research is what got me started with Wiki.
 I shared part of my introductory studies in the field by investigating different mathematical and computational models (2022, Portuguese).